Crime rate is calculated by dividing the number of reported crimes by the total population, and then the result is multiplied by 100,000

 The countries with the ten highest crime rates in the world are:

-Venezuela has a crime index of 84.86, the highest of any country in the world.
-The U.S. Department of State has issued a Level 4 travel advisory for Venezuela, indicating that it is not safe to travel to the country and travelers should not travel there.
-The high crime rates in Venezuela have been attributed to corruption among Venezuelan authorities, a poor judiciary system, and poor gun control.
-Because of the country’s recent economic hardship, homicides, armed assaults, and kidnappings are decreasing.
+Venezuela has a crime index of 84.36, the highest of any country in the world.
+The U.S. Department of State has issued a Level 4 travel advisory for Venezuela, indicating that it is unsafe to travel to the country, and travelers should not travel there.
+Venezuela's high crime rates have been attributed to corruption among Venezuelan authorities, a flawed judiciary system, and poor gun control.
+Because of the country's recent economic hardship, homicides, armed assaults, and kidnappings are decreasing.

 2. Papua New Guinea

-Papua New Guinea has a crime index of 81.93.
-Crime, especially violent crime, in Papua New Guinea is largely fueled by rapid social, economic, and political changes.
-Raskol gangs are gangs that engage in small and large-scale criminal activity and consist mainly of members with a limited or informal education and employment opportunities.
+Papua New Guinea has a crime index of 80.04.
+In Papua New Guinea, crime, especially violent crime, is primarily fueled by rapid social, economic, and political changes.
+Raskol gangs engage in small and large-scale criminal activity and consist mainly of members with a limited or informal education and employment opportunities.
 Organized crime in the form of corruption is also common in major cities and largely contributes to the high crime rate.
 Additionally, the geography of Papua New Guinea makes it appealing for drug and human trafficking.

 3. South Africa

 South Africa has the third-highest crime rate in the world.
-South Africa has a notable high rate of assaults, rape, homicides, and other violent crimes.
-This has been attributed to several factors such as high levels of poverty, inequality, unemployment, and social exclusion and the normalization of violence, among other things.
-South Africa has the highest rape rate in the world of 132.4 incidents per 100,000 people, causing South Africa to be called the “rape capital of the world.”
+South Africa has a notably high rate of assaults, rape, homicides, and other violent crimes.
+This has been attributed to several factors, such as high levels of poverty, inequality, unemployment, and social exclusion, and the normalization of violence, among other things.
+South Africa has the highest rape rate in the world of 132.4 incidents per 100,000 people, causing South Africa to be called the "rape capital of the world."
 More than 1 in 4 men surveyed by the South African Medical Research Council admitted to committing rape.

 Afghanistan has the fourth-highest crime rate.
-Crime is present in various forms including corruption, assassinations/contract killings, drug trafficking, kidnapping, and money laundering.
-After Soviet withdrawal from Afghanistan, opium poppy cultivation and drug trafficking increased and Afghanistan is now the large producer of illicit opium.
-Since the downfall of the Taliban, crime rates increased in Kabul, the country’s capital city.
-Widespread unemployment also fuels much of the country’s crimes such as robbery and assault.
-The U.S. Department of State issued a Level 4 travel advisory for Afghanistan, advising travelers to not go to the country due to civil unrest, armed conflict, crime, and terrorism.
+Crime is present in various forms, including corruption, assassinations/contract killings, drug trafficking, kidnapping, and money laundering.
+After the Soviet withdrawal from Afghanistan, opium poppy cultivation and drug trafficking increased, and Afghanistan is now the largest illicit opium producer.
+Since the downfall of the Taliban, crime rates have increased in Kabul, its capital city.
+Widespread unemployment also fuels much of the country's crimes, such as robbery and assault.
+The U.S. Department of State issued a Level 4 travel advisory for Afghanistan, advising travelers not to go to the country due to civil unrest, armed conflict, crime, and terrorism.

 6. Trinidad and Tobago

 Trinidad and Tobago has the sixth-highest crime rate in the world.
-The government of Trinidad and Tobago faces several challenges in its effect to reduce crime, such as bureaucratic resistance to change, the negative influence of gangs, drugs, economic recession, and an overburdened legal system.
-There is a large demand for illegal weapons as well, which drug trafficking and gang-related activities fuel.
+Trinidad and Tobago's government faces several challenges in its effect to reduce crime, such as bureaucratic resistance to change, the negative influence of gangs, drugs, economic recession, and an overburdened legal system.
+There is a great demand for illegal weapons as well, which drug trafficking and gang-related activities fuel.
 Trinidad and Tobago has a Level 2 travel advisory, meaning that travelers should exercise increased caution.
 Visitors are typically victims of pickpocketing, assault, theft, and fraud.

-Brazil has the seventh-highest crime rate in the world with particularly high rates of violent crimes.
-Brazil’s homicide rate is anywhere between 30 to 35 homicides per 100,000 inhabitants, placing the country in the top 20 countries by intentional homicide rate.
-Between 2017 and 2018, however, the homicide rate fell by 13% from over 59,000 homicides to 51,000.
-Brazil’s largest problem is organized crime, as organized crime has expanded in recent years and violence between rival groups is a common occurrence.
+Brazil has the seventh-highest crime rate in the world with exceptionally high rates of violent crimes.
+Brazil's homicide rate is between 30 to 35 homicides per 100,000 inhabitants, placing the country in the top 20 countries by intentional homicide rate.
+However, between 2017 and 2018, the homicide rate fell by 13% from over 59,000 homicides to 51,000.
+Brazil's most massive problem is organized crime, as organized crime has expanded in recent years, and violence between rival groups is a common occurrence.
 Drug trafficking, corruption, and domestic violence are all pervasive issues in Brazil.
 Between 10 and 15 women are murdered every day in Brazil.

 9. El Salvador

-Organized crime is the largest problem in El Salvador, contributing to most of the social violence, with the country’s two largest gangs, MS-13 and Barrio 18.
-There are an estimated 25,000 gang members at large in El Salvador, in addition to 9,000 in prison, and about 60,000 young people in youth gangs, which dominate the country.
+Organized crime is the most massive problem in El Salvador, contributing to most social violence, with its two largest gangs, MS-13 and Barrio 18.
+There are an estimated 25,000 gang members at large in El Salvador, 9,000 in prison, and about 60,000 young people in youth gangs, which dominate the country.
 Gangs also have cultivated relationships with drug traffickers and have also resulted in disputing over territory with drug traffickers.
-Aside from gangs, high unemployment rates and low wages in El Salvador have pushed families into marginalized areas where crimes are more common.
+Besides gangs, high unemployment rates and low wages in El Salvador have pushed families into marginalized areas where crimes are common.
 Property crimes, such as robbery, theft, and theft of vehicles, are the most common crimes committed.